 The ProgramActivity behavior of a ProgramElement of Type: Project is the cumulative behaviors of all subordinate ProgramElement behaviors.
-The intent of each ProgramElement entity is accomplished by a ProgramActivity and correspondingly, the behavior of each ProgramActivity accomplishes the intent of its ProgramElement.
+The intent of each ProgramElement element is accomplished by a ProgramActivity and correspondingly, the behavior of each ProgramActivity accomplishes the intent of its ProgramElement.
 The integrated ProgramActivity behavior is developed from integrating subordinate Task, Work Package, or Project behaviors (workflows) into a single behavior view that fully represents the workflow required by the parent ProgramActivity.
-The simulator (see Section 6) will execute the program activity views to provide an assessment of the timeline performance (schedule) and to verify the dynamic integrity of the conceptual program management view.
-The simulator dynamically interprets a behavior view (i.e., the EFFBD) and identifies and displays timing, resource usage, product flow, and viewpoint inconsistencies.
+COREsim (see Section 6) will execute the program activity views to provide an assessment of the timeline performance (schedule) and to verify the dynamic integrity of the conceptual program management view.
+COREsim dynamically interprets a behavior view (i.e., the EFFBD) and identifies and displays timing, resource usage, product flow, and viewpoint inconsistencies.

 ProgramActivity Inputs and Outputs.
-Each ProgramActivity's integrated behavior will have input and output Product entities identified.
-These Product entities are associated with ProgramActivities using the relationships: input to / inputs, output from / outputs, and triggers / triggered by.
+Each ProgramActivity's integrated behavior will have input and output Product elements identified.
+These Product elements are associated with ProgramActivities using the relationships: input to/inputs, output from/outputs, and triggers/triggered by.
 As with ProgramActivities, Products should be aggregated to simplify presentation.

 Requirements Traceability.
-ProgramActivity traceability to an appropriate Requirement entity is established using the based on relationship.
-Traceability to a ProgramElement uses the accomplishes relationship thereby, identifying the ProgramActivities that accomplish some aspect of the work breakdown structure.
+ProgramActivity traceability to an appropriate Requirement element is established using the based on relation.
+Traceability to a ProgramElement uses the accomplishes relation thereby, identifying the ProgramActivities that accomplish some aspect of the work breakdown structure.

-ProgramActivity traceability from an appropriate Capability occurs through the supplied by relationships to an intermediary ProgramElement.
-The ProgramElement supplies a Capability and is accomplished by one or more ProgramActivities.
+ProgramActivity traceability from an appropriate Capability occurs through the supplied by relation to an intermediary ProgramElement.
+The ProgramElement is accomplished by one or more ProgramActivities that apply for achieving that Capability.